refreshav/www/content/event/scratchfest-2018.md

 - **What is Scratch?**  <a href="https://scratch.mit.edu/" target="_blank">Scratch</a> is used over the world by students to easily create animations and games while acting as a stepping stone to the more advanced world of computer science.
 - **Do I need to know Scratch to participate?**  Having some basic prior knowledge of the Scratch programming environment is advantageous.
 There will be some workshops at the event to help you out.
+- **Do I need to know how to code to participate?**  Having some basic prior knowledge of any coding environment is advantageous, but unnecessary.
+There will be workshops at the event to help you out.
 - **How many days is _#ScratchFest_?**  _#ScratchFest_ runs both Saturday June 23th, and Sunday June 24th.
 The event each day runs from 12 to 4PM.
 - **What is the age range for participants?**  Scratchers at _#ScratchFest_ are aged 8 to 13.
 Coders at _#ScratchFest_ are aged 13 to 17.
 - **I'm 13 and want to work on a Scratch project.
 Am I in the kids category or the teen category?**  If you are an experienced Scratcher, you are in the teen category.